-Past this point, the DSA slave network devices get delivered regular Ethernet frames that can be processed by the networking stack.
+Past this point, the DSA user network devices get delivered regular Ethernet frames that can be processed by the networking stack.

-Slave network devices created by DSA are stacked on top of their master network device, each of these network interfaces will be responsible for being a controlling and data-flowing end-point for each front-panel port of the switch.
+User network devices created by DSA are stacked on top of their conduit network device, each of these network interfaces will be responsible for being a controlling and data-flowing end-point for each front-panel port of the switch.
 These interfaces are specialized in order to:

-These slave network devices have custom net_device_ops and ethtool_ops function pointers which allow DSA to introduce a level of layering between the networking stack/ethtool, and the switch driver implementation.
+These user network devices have custom net_device_ops and ethtool_ops function pointers which allow DSA to introduce a level of layering between the networking stack/ethtool and the switch driver implementation.

-Upon frame transmission from these slave network devices, DSA will look up which switch tagging protocol is currently registered with these network devices, and invoke a specific transmit routine which takes care of adding the relevant switch tag in the Ethernet frames.
+Upon frame transmission from these user network devices, DSA will look up which switch tagging protocol is currently registered with these network devices and invoke a specific transmit routine which takes care of adding the relevant switch tag in the Ethernet frames.

-These frames are then queued for transmission using the master network device
+These frames are then queued for transmission using the conduit network device

 Ethernet switch will be able to process these incoming frames from the

-management interface and delivers these frames to the physical switch port.
+management interface and deliver them to the physical switch port.

 Summarized, this is basically how DSA looks like from a network device perspective:

-In order to be able to read to/from a switch PHY built into it, DSA creates a slave MDIO bus which allows a specific switch driver to divert and intercept MDIO reads/writes towards specific PHY addresses.
-In most MDIO-connected switches, these functions would utilize direct or indirect PHY addressing mode to return standard MII registers from the switch builtin PHYs, allowing the PHY library and/or to return link status, link partner pages, auto-negotiation results etc..
+In order to be able to read to/from a switch PHY built into it, DSA creates an user MDIO bus which allows a specific switch driver to divert and intercept MDIO reads/writes towards specific PHY addresses.
+In most MDIO-connected switches, these functions would utilize direct or indirect PHY addressing mode to return standard MII registers from the switch builtin PHYs, allowing the PHY library and/or to return link status, link partner pages, auto-negotiation results, etc.

-For Ethernet switches which have both external and internal MDIO busses, the slave MII bus can be utilized to mux/demux MDIO reads and writes towards either internal or external MDIO devices this switch might be connected to: internal PHYs, external PHYs, or even external switches.
+For Ethernet switches which have both external and internal MDIO buses, the user MII bus can be utilized to mux/demux MDIO reads and writes towards either internal or external MDIO devices this switch might be connected to: internal PHYs, external PHYs, or even external switches.

 DSA data structures are defined in